jonypeixoto/jonypeixoto/README.md

  🌱 I'm An [Eternal Programming Student](https://www.jonypeixoto.com);

- 🏆 My Favorite Challenge Is [CS50x Harvard University](https://www.cs50.harvard.edu/x/2021/).
+ 🏆 My Favorite Challenge Is Decode the Kingdom From Eternal Codes.

 <br/>
 _______________________________________________________________